Lever Decline Chest Press

 Lever Decline Chest Press Muscles Worked

-• Pectoralis major (lower fibers)
+• Pectoralis major (especially the sternal/lower head)

 • Triceps brachii

-• Anterior deltoid
+• Anterior deltoid (reduced)

 Lever Decline Chest Press Variations & Alternatives